Rising prices see regular pay drop at fastest rate in a decade

 However, pay including bonuses is outpacing price rises, rising by 0.4% when taking inflation into account.

+"But if you exclude bonuses, pay in real terms is falling at its fastest rate in over a decade," she added.

+Regular pay has fallen roughly by 1.6% for private sector workers and 4.5% for those in the public sector.

-The ONS also said the number of job vacancies in the UK rose to a new record of 1.3 million from March to May.
+Meanwhile, the ONS said the number of job vacancies in the UK rose to a new record of 1.3 million from March to May.

-The unemployment rate stood at 3.8% in the February to April period, while the employment rate edged up to 75.6%, but remains lower than before the pandemic, the UK's statistics body said.
+The unemployment rate stood at 3.8% in the February to April period, while the employment rate was 75.6% which is still lower than before the pandemic.

+The ONS added the the number of "economically inactive" people - those without a job and not seeking to work - had fallen slightly in the past three months, but was still higher than before Covid struck.

+Ms Beckett said at the start of the pandemic many young people leaving education had "disengaged" from the looking for work due to most businesses and work places being shut during lockdowns.